Cosmological phase transitions: from particle physics to gravitational waves, semi-analytically: Effective potential

 where $\kappa$ is just a proportionality constant, which we set to $\kappa = \pi^2$.
 This value has recently been found to best reproduce the behavior of the effective potential in the dimensionally reduced theory at NLO~\cite{Christiansen:2025xhv}, which we take as a reference given its milder renormalization scale dependence and its use in state-of-the-art computations.
 Note that this is just a choice at this stage, and that other options could also be well motivated, such as $\kappa = a_b$ which completely removes the logarithm in the HT expansion in Eq.~(\ref{eq:polynomial_params_NoDaisy}).

 The choice of $\mu$ in Eq.~(\ref{eq:choice_mu}) means that for field values near the origin and the potential barrier, for which $\varphi\lesssim T$, we change the renormalization scale according to the temperature.
 Instead, for field values near the true minimum $\varphi_0$, and focusing for the moment on supercooled FOPT for which we expect $T\ll\varphi_0$ for the milestone temperatures, the appropriate choice for the renormalization scale corresponds to the $Z'$ mass.
 This distinction naturally sets two scales at which we need to study the effective potential in order to describe FOPT dynamics~\cite{Kierkla:2023von}.
 It is therefore fundamental to study the full RGE-improved effective potential~\cite{Meissner:2008uw,Chataignier:2018kay,Chataignier:2018aud,Ellis:2020nnr}, which is equivalent to studying the $3D$ effective field theory at leading order~\cite{Lewicki:2024xan}.
 While the mitigation of the renormalization scale dependence of $V_{\mathrm{eff}}(\varphi,T)$ is an important issue when precisely studying GW predictions~\cite{Gould:2021oba,Athron:2023xlk,Athron:2023rfq,Croon:2020cgk,Lewicki:2024xan}, it goes beyond the scope of our work.
-We highlight that the approximations we have introduced so far, as well as the ones we will perform to compute the fraction of the Universe in the false vacuum, are independent of the method used to handle the renormalization scale dependence.
+We highlight that the approximations we have introduced so far, as well as the ones we will perform to compute the fraction of the Universe in the false vacuum, are independent of the method used to handle the renormalization scale dependence and stress that these dependencies can be introduced in our framework by adjusting the polynomial coefficients for the effective potential.
 Whichever method is adopted, its corresponding uncertainty from renormalization scale dependence will always be present.

 Next, we discuss in detail the RGE of the relevant couplings for the $U(1)^{\prime}$ model that we use as an example.
 Once we set the $Z'$ mass and the $U(1)^{\prime}$ gauge coupling at the reference scale $\mu_0=m_{Z',0}= g'_0 \varphi_0$, it is easy to check that the tree-level quartic coupling $\lambda$ (see Eq.~(\ref{eq:tree_level_pot})) needs to satisfy